Mushaa1/Mushaa1/README.md

 ###

-<p align="left">I am 23 years old and have more than 1 and a half years of programming experience, specializing as a Full Stack developer.
-I have solid skills in Java, JavaScript, Python, PHP, and frameworks like React, as well as experience with MySQL, HTML and CSS.
-This allows me to create complete applications, from user interface to server logic and database management.
-In addition to technical skills, I bring with me a practical and collaborative approach.
-I'm curious and I'm always looking to learn new technologies and improve my knowledge.
-I believe that communication and problem solving are essential to face challenges and create effective solutions.
-I'm looking for opportunities to apply my knowledge in real projects and continue growing as a Full Stack developer.
-My goal is to contribute to an innovative team and continue to evolve professionally.</p>
+<p align="left">I am 23 years old and have over 1.5 years of programming experience, specializing as a Full Stack developer.
+I possess strong skills in Java, JavaScript, Python, PHP, and frameworks such as React, along with experience in MySQL, HTML, and CSS.
+This combination enables me to build comprehensive applications, ranging from user interfaces to server logic and database management.

+In addition to my technical expertise, I bring a practical and collaborative approach to my work.
+I am always curious and eager to learn new technologies and enhance my knowledge.
+I believe communication and problem-solving are key to overcoming challenges and creating effective solutions.

+I am seeking opportunities to apply my skills in real-world projects and continue growing as a Full Stack developer.
+My goal is to contribute to an innovative team while advancing professionally.</p>

 ###